Discover Santorini – The Black Pearl of the Aegean

-Santorini.
-The ‘Black Pearl of the Aegean’.
+Santorini – The ‘Black Pearl of the Aegean’.
 Santorini was what is left after a volcanic eruption in 1450 BC that destroyed the unfortunate settlement that was there.
-That eruption so long ago created the beautiful landscapes that rises out of the Aegean Sea and forms a caldera.
+That eruption so long ago created the beautiful landscapes that rise out of the Aegean Sea and forms a caldera.
 It is the most spectacular of the Greek Islands and is known throughout the world for its stunning beauty.

 What most visitors do at night is have a drink somewhere with an amazing view, and then have dinner at one of the many restaurants.
 Some of the best watering holes on Santorini are DOM Bar, Koo Club, and the Enigma Club.
 These are reasonably priced bar that offers a great atmosphere.
 If you want something a little more on the high end, you might want to try Franco’s.
 It is considered the best of the best and plays classic music for the patrons.
 But be warned; drinks start at about $9.

 There is no shortage of restaurants to dine at.
 There are more than 2000 food businesses existing on Santorini within an area of about 60 square miles.
 There is a vast range of food to try: from cheap gyros stands to gourmet style restaurants.
 Some of the best places to dine are Koukoumavlos, Selene, Nikolas Tavern, and Naoussa Restaurant.
 They have a nice atmosphere and use only fresh local ingredients.
 Nikolas Tavern has some amazing stuffed vegetable dishes.